kevmhughes/ChitChat/README.md

 2. Enter the root folder:
 `cd ChitChat`

-4. Install dependencies in the root folder: [Dependencies](https://github.com/kevmhughes/ChitChat/blob/main/README.md#dependencies)
+4. Install dependencies in the root folder: `npm install expo-cli g`

 5. Open the project in the root folder: